We've compiled here our suggestions for the latest research related to the coronavirus.

 Are there any go-to sources that we're missing in our list of recommendations?
 Do you have any country- or region-specific recommendations (in English or any other language)?

-Let us know by emailing Jillian at jrs7 (at) williams (dot) edu, and we'll put the information up so that others can benefit.
+Let us know by emailing Chrispine at crl2 (at) williams (dot) edu, and we'll put the information up so that others can benefit.

 If you haven't already, check out our Coronavirus Resources page for more tips, articles, and information.

 Reducing the compliance costs of regulation See our announcements View our online learning resources See other Professors’ Picks

 Pandemic divergence: The social and economic costs of Covid-19 Eduardo Levy Yeyati, Federico Filippini This is a really nice research-based analysis and commentary piece on the specific social and economic costs of Covid-19.
 It includes the effects of Covid-19 to various things such as the World GDP, education and human capital loss.
 The following is…